ezios/teams-call-records-api/README.md

 #### 9. Test Call

-:telephone_receiver: Run a couple of test calls and check if the data get stored in the Kusto cluster.
+:telephone_receiver: Run a couple of test calls and check if the data gets stored in the Kusto cluster.
 Keep in mind that it will take up to **15min.** until the Graph API will send the call id to the configured webhook.
 Furthermore, also consider the additonal time (default: 5min.) configured in the Time Trigger function **tcr_ingest_trigger** when the function should run. *(More details can be found in the next section)*

-:mag_right: You can verfiy this be using the following query:
+:mag_right: You can verfiy this by using the following query:
 ![Kusto Check Count](https://www.tnext-labs.com/GitHub/teams-call-records-api/kusto_check_count.png?raw=true)

 #### 10. Scale-out options

 The default configuration of this solution will trigger the data ingest (for 20 calls at a time) every 5 Min.
-You can simple lower the **schedule** time inside the **tcr_ingest_trigger** function in the **function.json** file as shown below:
+You can simply lower the **schedule** time inside the **tcr_ingest_trigger** function in the **function.json** file as shown below:

 ```json
 {